SimonFindling/ui-lab/README.md

 10. Pull if from docker hub.
 11. TODO push to dev stage immediately

 TODO check eureka server. services not registered!
+Really need a serverip?

 ### Setup for server
 1. Set up ENV Vars